redfl4g/StackTheFlags/Web/Unlock_Me/README.md

 ![Payload B64Url encode](pics/b64url_encode2.jpg)

+> Note: The "iat" parameter specified in the JWT Payload is an ["Issued at" Claim](https://tools.ietf.org/html/rfc7519#page-10).
+This means that there is a possibility that JWT tokens are also verified based on their age, and can expire, thereby invalidating the token.
+This also means that, as the "iat" time changes, so will the JWT signature, because of the SHA256 hashing algorithm used in HS256 (and RS256).

 #### Step 4
 Piece together the Base64Url encoded JWT Header and Payload, separating the header and payload with a dot (.), and we're now ready to sign this token with the target's public key
 - ```eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6Im1pbmlvbiIsInJvbGUiOiJhZG1pbiIsImlhdCI6MTYwNzQyNDIwMX0```